Ethan Frome: Reception

 The New York Times called Ethan Frome "a compelling and haunting story."
 Wharton was able to write an appealing book and separate it from her other works, where her characters in Ethan Frome are not of the elite upper class.
 However, the problems that the characters endure are still consistently the same, where the protagonist has to decide whether or not to fulfill their duty or follow their heart.
 She began writing Ethan Frome in the early 1900s when she was still married.
 The novel was criticized by Lionel Trilling as lacking in moral or ethical significance.
 Trilling wrote that the ending is "terrible to contemplate," but that "the mind can do nothing with it, can only endure it."

 Jeffrey Lilburn notes that some find "the suffering endured by Wharton's characters is quite bleak and makes for a dull read," but others see the difficult moral questions addressed and note that it "provides insightful commentary on the American economic and cultural realities that produced and allowed such suffering."
 Wharton was always careful to label Ethan Frome as a brief reminiscence rather than a novel.
 Critics did take note of this when reviewing the book, some in more candor than others.
 Elizabeth Ammons reflected that reading Wharton's novel compelled her to reminisce upon when literature was more enthralling.
 She found a story that functions as a "realistic social criticism," a reminder that some are willing to indulge in dull prose based solely upon the name of the author.
 Despite her obvious quarrels with the work, Ammons proceeded to analyze the text.
 The moral concepts, as described by Ammons, are revealed with all of the brutality of Starkfield's winters.
 Comparing Mattie Silver and Zeena Frome, Ammons suggests that Mattie would grow as frigid and crippled as Zeena, so long as such women remain isolated and dependent.
 Wharton cripples Mattie, says Lilburn, but has her survive in order to demonstrate the cruelty of the culture surrounding women in that period.

 Adaptations

 The book was adapted to the 1993 film of the same name, directed by John Madden, and starring Liam Neeson, Patricia Arquette, Joan Allen and Tate Donovan.

 Cathy Marston adapted the book to a one-act ballet titled Snowblind for the San Francisco Ballet.
 The ballet premiered in 2018, with Ulrik Birkkjaer as Ethan, Sarah Van Patten as Zeena and Mathilde Froustey as Mattie.

+In popular culture

+In David Foster Wallace’s book Infinite Jest, the character Don Gately credits part of his academic decline to difficulty with reading Wharton’s novella, which he misremembers as being named “Ethan From”.